gkigiermo/AIDL21-SAGAN/README.md

 ### 1.1.
 Motivation <a name="11-motivation"></a>

 Skin cancer is the most prevalent type of cancer.
 Melanoma, specifically, is responsible for 75% of skin cancer deaths, despite being the least common skin cancer.
-The American Cancer Society estimates over 100,000 new melanoma cases will be diagnosed in 2020.
-It's also expected that almost 7,000 people will die from the disease.
 As with other cancers, early and accurate detection—potentially aided by data science—can make treatment more effective.
 With the advance of the medical imaging informatics, there is an effort improving the melanoma diagnosis via new AI approaches.
 For that purpose, sufficient data volume is necessary for training a successful machine learning algorithm for medical image analysis.
-However, there is inherent problematic problematic in the field of medical imaging where abnormal findings are by definition uncommon.
-The paucity of annotated ddata and class imbalance of insufficient variability leads to poor classification performance.
+However, there is inherent problematic in the field of medical imaging where abnormal findings are by definition uncommon.
+The paucity of annotated data and class imbalance of insufficient variability leads to poor classification performance.

-In this project we have explored the possibilities of applying different flavors of GANs given their potential to complement image interpretation and augment image representation and classification.
+In this project we have explored the possibilities of applying different flavors of GANs given their potential as an augmented method for image representation and classification.

 ### 1.2.
 Objectives <a name="12-milestones"></a>